Under the curve of Mother Africa’s head, before her long neck, the blue Volta river spills forth from Ghana and meets the Atlantic Ocean.

 Sometimes the people would hide their faces with their shirts, and sometimes they would brazenly look straight at us, their sweaty, naked bottoms glinting in the sun.
 Some doodled with their fingers in the sand in lieu of reading a good magazine.

-Look carefully at the photo of me to the right.
+Look carefully at the photo of me to the above.
 If you trace the line of my raised hand, you will see one of these beach bathroom-goers merrily squatting and farting away!

-There was a ton of trash (pictured, lower left).
+There was a ton of trash (pictured, below).
 Some of it was whipped into curved lines of rainbow pseudo-art on the white sand by the ocean, and some of it was just fluttering around the squatting locals.

 Collins explained that YCC and other organizations do have anti-litter campaigns and education programs starting up, but it takes a whole lot of re-education to change the pervading habit of tossing wrappers atop Mother Earth.

-We passed four giant dead turtles (pictured, right)!
+We passed four giant dead turtles (pictured, below)!
 They were purple with decay and seething with insects.

 “I was hoping they’d be alive,” sighed Dan.
 They most certainly were not.